Dilepton production from moaton quasiparticles: Supplemental material

+Here we compare our analysis to that of Reference~\cite{Hayashi:2024sae}, which appeared while this work was in preparation.
+First, we note that the target of our analyses differ, in that Reference~\cite{Hayashi:2024sae} studied dilepton production in the presence of one specific inhomogeneous field configuration: a single chiral spiral.
+While chiral spirals {\it can} appear in a moat regime, it is generally not necessary that they {\it do} appear; indeed, a moat regime need not give rise to \textit{any} spatially inhomogeneous phase.
+Reference \cite{Hayashi:2024sae} did not use a gauge invariant form for the higher order derivative terms.
+Thus their $\Gamma^\mu$ does not satisfy the Ward identity of Eq. (\ref{ward_identity}), and the associated photon self energy is not transverse.
+Lastly, the new gauge invariant operators to sixth order in the mass dimension, Eqs. (\ref{der_ints1})-(\ref{der_ints4}), are novel to our analysis.

-To illustrate how the van Hove singularity is smoothed out by correctly imposing gauge invariance, in Fig.~\ref{fig:gauge} we compute the dilepton production in two different ways.
+As discussed in the main body of the manuscript, the neglect of higher derivative terms in the vertex leads to the appearance of a van Hove singularity.
+To illustrate how the van Hove singularity is smoothed out by correctly imposing gauge invariance, in Fig.~\ref{fig:gauge} we compute dilepton production in two different ways.
 Both use Eq.~\eqref{eq:dilepton-production} at $p=0$, and the dispersion relations in Fig. \ref{fig:dispersionAndDilepton}.
 Solid lines represent the correct result, where both the quadratic and quartic terms are gauged; dashed lines are the result where only the quadratic term is gauged.
 For the former, the threshold behavior of pions with a moat is smooth, like normal pions; for the latter, there are van Hove singularities, which are thus unphysical at $p=0$.
 Neglecting gauge invariance for higher order terms is equivalent to taking $M \rightarrow \infty$ for the photon-$\phi$-$\phi$ vertex, $\Gamma^\mu$.
 Such a vertex does not satisfy the Ward identity of Eq.~(\ref{ward_identity}), so the photon self energy, $\Pi^{\mu \nu}$ is not transverse, $P^\mu \Pi^{\mu \nu} \neq 0$.
-As described in the main part of the manuscript, the correct vertex structure near threshold, Eq.~\eqref{vertex_canc}, smooths out the van Hove singularity, and leads to the observed enhancement of the dilepton production.
+As described in the main part of the manuscript, the correct vertex structure near threshold, Eq.~\eqref{vertex_canc}, smooths out the van Hove singularity, and leads to the observed enhancement of dilepton production.
+In Ref. \cite{Hayashi:2024sae}, the integrals over phase space were modified to eliminate the van Hove singularities.

-We note that Ref.~\cite{Hayashi:2024sae} did not use a gauge invariant form for the higher order derivative terms.
-Thus their $\Gamma^\mu$ does not satisfy the Ward identity of Eq. (\ref{ward_identity}), and the associated photon self energy is not transverse.
-Moreover, the new gauge invariant operators to sixth order in the mass dimension, Eqs. (\ref{der_ints1})-(\ref{der_ints4}), were not considered in Ref.~\cite{Hayashi:2024sae}.